 2010-2011 The centres were fortunate to receive funding from the community for projects which included a Natural Playground Enhancement for Gretta Brown and video monitors.

 A Preschool Curriculum Statement was created.
-Staff incorporated more nature-inspired programing with the children and Day Nursery Centre also took steps to become more environmentally-conscious.
+Staff incorporated more nature-inspired programming with the children and Day Nursery Centre also took steps to become more environmentally conscious.

 2011-2012 One of our key highlights this year was bringing Day Nursery Centre Kid Gloves Unit Inc. into the Day Nursery Centre family as of April 1, 2012.